IratxeGarrido/abtest/README.md

 ## Description

 Since the team's tech stack is Ruby on Rails I decided to create a clone of the given challenge in rails.
-Then I decided to

-google for a gem that does would allow me to do AB testing.
-I used split because it seems to be maintained (last release was in November 2023),

-it has a dashboard were users see the results of the experiments and non-technical staff could easily create new experiments there or directly in the code in `split.rb`.
+Then I decided to google for a gem that would allow me to do AB testing.
+I used split because it seems to be maintained (last release was in November 2023), it has a dashboard were users see the results of the experiments and non-technical staff could easily create new experiments there or directly in the code in [`split.rb`](config/initializers/split.rb).
+Non technical staff can add experiments in a JSON like format in `split.rb`, and modify the `index.html.erb` using their HTML skills.

 ### Acceptance criteria